Fort Myers Neck & Back Injury Lawyer

 - A school or sports team that failed to ensure players had proper protection from game-related injuries.

 Prompt action is necessary given Florida’s statute of limitations.
 F.S.
-95.11 allows up to four years for filing personal injury lawsuits, though we generally don’t recommend waiting that long.
+95.11 allows up to four years for filing personal injury lawsuits, though we generally do not recommend waiting that long.
 Medical malpractice and wrongful death lawsuits must be filed within two years.

 We offer free initial consultations, as well as legal services on a contingency fee basis, meaning you pay no attorney’s fees unless and until we win.

-Contact the Fort Myers spine injury attorneys at The Garvin Law Firm today at 239.277.0005 or online for a free case review.
+Contact the Fort Myers spine injury attorneys at Garvin Injury Law today at 239.277.0005 or online for a free case review.